 “I passed a sign that read ‘Dual Degree Program in International Business.
-2 degrees, 2 countries, 4 years.’
-I was extremely intrigued by the message, so I sat down during the information system and at the end, I signed up for the program,” she wrote in response to an email interview with Poole College communications.
+2 degrees, 2 countries, 4 years.
+I was extremely intrigued by the message, so I sat down during the information session and at the end, I signed up for the program,” she wrote in response to an email interview with Poole College communications.

 Hilton studied Spanish throughout high school, which sparked her desire to study abroad.
 “I longed for an abroad experience that was a little more than a semester and that would challenge me academically and would push me to try things I have never done before.”

 As part of the program at UCSC, Hilton is taking classes such as Corporate Social Responsibility, Work and Tax Law, Human Resource Management, Economic Policy, Supply Chain Management, and Business Strategies.

 “One of the biggest challenges I encountered was dealing with the culture shock.
 It was my first time ever out of the country and no amount of reading, preparing or imagining could have prepared me for the immediate and intense immersion into small-city Italian life,” she said.

 Over time Hilton’s experience became easier as she adapted to the local culture.
 “There are countless things to enjoy in this program, from meeting many new people and making life-long friends, to truly appreciating the Italian style of living first-hand,” she said.